phillip-keldenich/sammy/README.md

    and reproduce most of the figures and tables in the paper, after following the `Direct Setup Instructions` below and running `pip install -r requirements.txt`, you can run the `run_level2_reproduction.sh` script.
+   Note that by default, this will clone the current version of SampLNS from github.
+   Should the repository of SampLNS become unavailable in the future, we have included a snapshot of the version of SampLNS that we used in the archive, named `SampLNS.tar.xz`.
    This will take a significant amount of time on a single machine, and relies on enough memory being available; in our experiment environment, the scripts distribute the work across 6 identical machines,